-Faults in power transformers may occur due to electrical and thermal stresses.
+Faults in power transformers occur due to electrical and thermal stresses.
 These faults can be differentiated for their energy, localization and occurrence period.
 Along with a fault, there are increased oil temperatures and generation of certain oxidation products such as acids and soluble gases [2].

-In the case of electrically induced ageing process due to partial discharge (PD) phenomena.
+Electrically induced ageing process may occur due to partial discharge (PD) phenomena.
 A PD is a highly localized discharge that may be precursor to a breakdown discharge within the insulation system [6].